acoustic-content-samples/sample-wch-node-wrapper/README.md

 > `doLogin(credentials, tenantid)`

 Performs a login with the given credentials agains WCH.
 Optionally if a tenantid is given login is performed against this tenant.
-When the login resolves successfully it returns the baseUrl which should be used to perform API calls against.
+When the login resolves successfully it returns the baseUrl which should be used to perform all further API calls.

 ```javascript
 WCHConnector.doLogin({